ViewComponent/view_component/docs/viewcomponents-in-practice.md

 App-specific ViewComponents translate a domain object (often an ActiveRecord model) into one or more general-purpose components.

-For example: we have a `User::AvatarComponent` that accepts a `User` ActiveRecord object and renders a `Primer::AvatarComponent`.
+For example: we've a `User::AvatarComponent` that accepts a `User` ActiveRecord object and renders a `Primer::AvatarComponent`.

 ## Organization